-Sagging, Bent or Bowed Wood Garage Door Sections
+Sagging, Bent, or Bowed Wood Garage Door Sections

 Gravity takes a toll over the years – and wood doors are not immune.
-If you see gaps under the ends of your wood door, or it visibly sags or scrapes, we recommend replacing it.
+If you see gaps under the ends of your wood door, or if it visibly sags or scrapes, we recommend replacing it.
 This kind of damage can lead to problems with the door opener and even contribute to structural failure.
 Wood door sections that have not been properly reinforced can be bowed or warped over time by the pull of an automatic opener.

-Dents, Dings or Dimples in Steel Garage Doors
+Dents, Dings, or Dimples in Steel Garage Doors

 Steel garage doors, especially those constructed with thinner gauge steel, can accumulate an assortment of dings, pits, dents, and gashes over time.
-These obviously hurt the appearance of the door but can point to structural damage as well.
+These hurt the appearance of the door but can point to structural damage as well.
 The best way to limit this kind of damage, of course, is to start with a superior quality door: A dual-layer steel door with two 27-gauge steel skins and a bonded insulating core is the benchmark for a door that will wear well and look good, potentially for decades.
 They have the added advantage of far superior insulation, which translates into lower energy bills.
 Surface imperfections can be gently hammered out from the inside in non-insulated doors, but that is not an ideal solution.
 Individual door sections may be replaced, and for many, that is the best way to go.
 You may, however, want to look at upgrading your door to minimize this kind of damage and gain a much better warranty.

 Keep an Eye on Your Energy Bills – Your Garage Door May Be a Hole in Your Pocket!

 Automated garage doors are surprisingly complicated pieces of machinery with a lot of moving parts.
 If your door gets heavy use, those parts will wear out over time.
-Broken or improperly tensioned springs compromise your safety, and risk complete mechanical failure for your door.
+Broken or improperly tensioned springs compromise your safety and risk complete mechanical failure for your door.
 Even minor torsion spring damage or wear puts undue stress on your garage door opener, San Diego, leading to malfunction or worse.
 Here is a checklist you should walk through periodically: